Kid Sensation: Xola Malik

 Spence retired his Kid Sensation moniker in the mid 1990s, and was later known as Xola.
-He went into music production, where he produced music for Jackie Jackson of the Jackson 5, former Seattle Seahawks running back Shawn Alexander's local FSN show, and for the Seattle Mariners and Seattle Seahawks.
+He went into music production, where he produced music for Jackie Jackson of the Jackson 5, former Seattle Seahawks running back Shaun Alexander's local FSN show, and for the Seattle Mariners and Seattle Seahawks.
 He formed Xola Music, where he recorded ads and jingles for various professional sports teams (Green Bay Packers, San Antonio Spurs) along with some voice-over work.
 He recorded a track for Ken Griffey Jr. called "Back Home" in 2009.
 Xola also began acting in various commercials, and made his big screen debut in the movie, Safety Not Guaranteed.

 Malik currently lives in Tacoma, Washington.
 He has re-recorded and re-released his previous Kid Sensation albums without profanity.
-His latest CDs are Songs for Change (2010), Seasons (2012) and Looking Up (2016); the latter containing a collaboration track with Sir Mix A Lot, titled "Love and Loyalty".
+His latest CDs are Songs for Change (2010), Seasons (2012) and Looking Up (2016); the latter containing a collaboration track with Sir Mix-a-Lot, titled "Love and Loyalty".